 Tip 1: Use Wi-Fi

-Where possible only browse or download when using your Apple iPhone’s Wi-Fi connection.
+Where possible only browse or download when using your Apple iPhone’s or Android's Wi-Fi connection.
 Users are not billed for data downloaded over Wi-Fi.
 The only charge might be if a particular Wi-Fi hotspot charges for access, and you should be informed of that before you can start using the connection.

 Tip 2: Mind your email

 It’s OK to check your email, as attachments aren’t downloaded until you tell the iPhone to do so by selecting that attachment.
 That said, the text in the email is downloaded, so long lists of messages may indeed start to cost more than you’d expect.

 Don't panic.
 Apple has made things easier for you.
 Keen to ensure that its iPhone customers do not unintentionally incur data costs, Apple switches off data roaming as a default.
 This means that none of the iPhone applications that use data (maps, email, web browser, etc) will use a data connection while abroad.
 The user needs to consciously switch this on and is warned at that point that costs may be incurred.

 It’s definitely worth checking this has happened, though.
 Go to Settings – General – Network – Data Roaming – make sure the button is switched to 'Off'.

 Android phone users should uncheck data roaming at Settings>Wireless & Networks >Mobile Networks.

 You may be able to sign up to a flat-rate or capped data package (aka Bolt On or Add On), where you pay a fixed amount each month for using the mobile internet.
 Contact your network operator to find out what they offer.
 These can be hard to get your head around. make sure to check they work for your travel destination.
 Also see the rates listed above.